Who is Rod J Collins

 My father, well… let’s just say that a good amount of people reading this, probably believe it’s him writing these words and not me.

-I share the name of the person that introduced internet to the lakeside area – something that I’m very proud to say.
+I share the name of the person that introduced the internet to the lakeside area – something that I’m very proud to say.

 From a very young age, my parents made sure that I learned the core values of education, family, and hard work; among other important principles.